nushell/nushell.github.io/book/overlays.md

 }
 ```

-We'll use this module throughout the chapter: Whenever you see `overlay add spam`, assume `spam` is referring to this module.
+We'll use this module throughout the chapter, so whenever you see `overlay add spam`, assume `spam` is referring to this module.

 To create the overlay, call [`overlay add`](commands/overlay_add.md):